 On Saturday 23 November, Queen's Park met Edinburgh side St Bernard's in a friendly match at Hampden Park.
 A well-contested first half finished goalless, with Willie Lambie closest to breaking the deadlock with a shot that struck the post.
 The Spiders had the better of the second half and eventually took the lead through Willie Lambie, following fine play by Bob McColl.
 Just before the end, St Bernard's broke away and Robert Laing made the final score 1-1 from a scrimmage.

-A week later, Queen's Park played Wishaw Thistle before a big crowd at the Old Public Park in the Lanarkshire town.
+A week later, Queen's Park played Wishaw Thistle at the Old Public Park in the Lanarkshire town.
 The game was restricted to two halves of 35 minutes.
 Without over-exerting themselves, Queen's won 5-2 on a difficult pitch.
 Unsurprisingly, the names of the goalscorers varied from report to report.
 The Wishaw Press opted for McColl (3), D Stewart and Lambie.
+Due to wet weather, the gate was not up to expectations and Queen's waived their guarantee.

 The annual match between Glasgow and Sheffield took place at Third Lanark's Cathkin Park on Saturday 7 December.
 Kenny Anderson, Hughie Smith, John Gillespie, Bob McFarlane and Willie Lambie were in the Glasgow side.
 Lambie scored the first goal in a 3-1 victory.
 Meanwhile, Queen's Park, without the five players on representative duty, travelled to Kilmarnock to play Kilmarnock Athletic at Holm Quarry.
 Due to the late arrival of the Queen's Park party and failing light, only an hour's play was possible.
 The Holm Quarry ground was in a pitiful state after a storm the previous week, with fences broken down and the grandstand smashed, and there were only a couple of hundred or so spectators present.
 A Queen's Park side, containing only three of the regular first eleven, won 2-1.
 Bob McColl scored both goals.